KurozeroPB/selfbot/README.md

 # SelfBot Setup

+## I highly recommend to not use any self/userbot, this code really is only for refrences/educational.
+## If you do decide to run it I will **not** be responsible for any consequences that may have!
+## Running a self/userbot can result into account deletion.

 ### Required Programs

 Before you can setup the bot there are 2 programs you need to have installed on your computer to make sure everything runs properly: